KwKKei/power_outage_investigation/README.md

 ---

+## Bivariate Analysis
+In this section, we explore relationships between pairs of variables, shedding light on potential correlations and patterns within the dataset.

+1. ### Outage Duration vs. Cause Category:

+<iframe src="assets/fig_OD_vs_CC.html" width=800 height=600 frameBorder=0></iframe>

+- **Insight:** The box plot reveals the distribution of outage durations across different cause categories.
+It assists in identifying variations in outage durations associated with specific causes, aiding in the understanding of the impact of different events on outage durations.

+- **Interpretation:** From this box chart, we noticed that fuel supply emergency have a wide range of values which the outliers increment the mean of the outage duration.
+It seems that there are several high severity cases of the outage.
+With regard to other cause categories, their outage duration remain steady, and each categories contains a several outiers but not very significant.

+2. ### Percentage of Climate Categories for Each Cause Category:

+<iframe src="assets/fig_climate_percent.html" width=800 height=600 frameBorder=0></iframe>

+- **Insight:** This bar chart displays the percentage distribution of climate categories within each cause category.
+It offers a nuanced perspective on the proportional contribution of climate conditions to various types of power outages, enhancing our understanding of their interdependencies.

+- **Interpretation:** We observed that this grouped barcahrt, all categories are mostly having normal climate in majority of their outage diatribution.
+Speciafically, fuel supply emergency and equipment failure consist of more proportion of cold climate category which shows that these two categories of causes occurred more often when the climate is cold.

+---

 ## Assessment of Missingness
 ### NMAR Analysis
 One of the column in the dataset we observed with missing values that is possibly NMAR is the column.
 We observed the missing values of that columns are likely to be non-random and if there's a systematic reason behind their absence.